ltskinner/software-engineering/pragmatic_programmer/CHAPTER_3.md

 ## 18) Debugging

-"It is a painful thing, To look at your own trouble and know, That you yourself and no one else has made it"
+"It is a painful thing \n To look at your own trouble and know \n That you yourself and no one else has made it"

 "When you see hoofprints, think horses - not zebras"